Exploring ancient life under the shadow of Stonehenge

 The Vale of Pewsey excavation also marks the start of the new University of Reading Archaeology Field School.
 Previously run at the world-famous Roman town site of Silchester, the Field School will see archaeology students and enthusiasts from Reading and across the globe join the excavation.

 The six week dig runs from 15th June to 25th July.
 Visitors are welcome to see the excavation in progress every day, except Fridays, between 10:00am and 5pm.
-Groups must book in advance.
+Groups must book in advance, phone 07912 998970 to arrange.

 There will also be a chance for the public to visit the site at two exciting Open Days on Saturday 4th July and Saturday 18th July.
 To visit the excavation follow Sat Nav SN10 3RH.